vesk4000/bm/_posts/2017-02-02-usb-bitcoin-miners-bitcoin-mining.md

 <h2>Bitmain Antrouter R1 Wifi Solo Bitcoin Miner</h2>

 <p><a href="/bitcoin-mining-for-beginners-how-to-mine-bitcoins/">The Bitmain AntRouter</a> isn't exactly a USB miner, but it is similar.
-It's low cost, but with that you get a low GH/s at just 5.5 GH/s which is a little over $1 per year.
-The plus side is it works as a wireless router, so you can do some mining while providing internet for all your devices.</p>
+It's low cost, but with that you get a low GH/s at just 5.5 GH/s which is a little over $1 per year. </p>

+<p>The plus side is it works as a wireless router, so you can do some mining while providing internet for all your devices.</p>

 <h2>21 Bitcoin Computer</h2>